Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Derivations of Flux and Source Terms for Charge Transport Equation

 The natural logarithm terms are then written as:

-The same procedure is applied for each integration; at first, the integration over $\kv$ is computed (the derivation functions can be found in table \ref{table:kInt}).
+The same procedure is applied for each integration; at first, the integral over $\kv$ is computed (the derivation functions can be found in table \ref{table:kInt}).
 With the help of the rotation matrix, we transform variables in the spherical coordinates to the Cartesian coordinates.
-Due to symmetry, the integration over an odd number of matrix turns to be zero.
-Finally, we compute the integration over charge and velocity spaces.
+Due to symmetry, the integral over an odd number of matrix turns to be zero.
+Finally, we compute the integrals over charge and velocity spaces.